Gorzów Wielkopolski: Main attractions

 Although the centre of Gorzów was heavily damaged during the Second World War, there are still many notable tourist attractions in the city.
-The largest of these is the Gothic, red-brick Gorzów Cathedral of the Virgin Mary, dating from the end of the 13th century, situated on the old market square.
+The largest of these is the Gothic, red brick Gorzów Cathedral of the Virgin Mary, dating from the end of the 13th century, situated on the old market square.
 The city centre is overwhelmingly occupied by Communist-era buildings, although many have been beautified, most notably those around the old market square.
 Many of the façades of the buildings in the centre were renovated in anticipation of the visit of Pope John Paul II to Gorzów in 1997.

-Due to the large number of parks and green spaces, Gorzów has been termed 'the city of parks and gardens'.
+Due to the high number of parks and green spaces, Gorzów has been termed 'the city of parks and gardens'.
 In addition to the central Park of Roses, there is also a viewing area on the hilltop of Siemiradzki Park which commands impressive views across the plains and woods to the south of the city.

 The city also contains the museum of Lubusz Voivodeship, which is divided between two sites.
 The Spichlerz or 'granary' dates from the 18th century and can be found on the left bank of the Warta.
 The museum, housed inside, frequently plays host to art exhibitions and has a permanent collection of artifacts and photographs relating to the history of the city.
 The other part of the museum, on Warszawska street, is housed in the secessionist villa of Gustav Schroeder.
 This section contains a wide range of artifacts, ranging from portraits of the 17th century, to weapons, pottery, and the Biedermeier interior furnishings of the villa itself.

+Kuna, the world's oldest in service river icebreaker, is docked in the river port of Gorzów and is open to the public as a museum ship.

 The Old Town was almost completely destroyed, but the New Town (19th century) has survived in good condition as a complex of hundreds of buildings and is in the Heritage Register.
 For the past few years, historical tenements have been successfully undergoing renovation.

 The Jewish cemetery of Gorzów is on the western edge of the city.
-The cemetery was vandalised in the 1930s, but a number of graves still remain intact.
+The cemetery was vandalised in the 1930s, but some of the graves remain intact to this day.